-- The Division of Statewide Planning recently updated its Limited English Proficiency Plan in 2018.
+- The Division of Statewide Planning recently updated its Limited English Proficiency Plan in 2023.
 This plan details how Statewide Planning responds to requests for information in languages other than English.
-It also directs that all notices for public hearings and workshops be translated into Spanish and Portuguese.
+It also directs that all notices for public hearings and workshops be translated into Spanish.
 The plan also provides a listing of resources available, both internal and external along with methods that may be used to engage limited English-speaking populations. - Providing foreign language translations and interpreters, if requested in advance and when the need is anticipated.
-Posting the meeting agenda on the building entryway door and on the meeting room doorway in appropriate languages. - The Division of Statewide Planning website can be read in ninety-one (91) languages utilizing the 'Google Translate' plug-in. - Use various illustration and visualization techniques - Welcome and treat attendees in a courteous and respectful manner.
+Posting the meeting agenda on the building entryway door and on the meeting room doorway in appropriate languages. - The Division of Statewide Planning website can be read in nine (9) languages utilizing the 'Google Translate' plug-in.
+This includes the five safe harbor languages (Spanish, Portuguese, Chinese (incl.
+Mandarin, Cantonese), Haitian, and French (incl.
+Cajun). - Use various illustration and visualization techniques. - Welcome and treat attendees in a courteous and respectful manner.